openbaton/openbaton-client/README.md

-# Openbaton Client
+# OpenBaton Client

-## Overview
+OpenBaton Client contains the OpenBaton sdk and the OpenBaton command-line interface.
+The sdk provides methods to access the RESTful NFVO API.
-Openbaton Client provides a command-line client, which enables you to access the project API through easy-to-use commands.
+The command-line interface enables you to use the OpenBaton SDK via the command-line.
-For example, Openbaton Client provides the creation of a new Vim instance.

-You can run the commands from the command line.
-Openbaton APIs are RESTful APIs, and use the HTTP protocol.

-They include methods, URIs, media types, and response codes.
-Openbaton APIs are open-source Java clients, and can run on Linux or Mac OS X systems.
+## Project Structure
+The project contains the two modules *cli* and *sdk*.

 ## Install the Openbaton Client
 Git clone the project.
 Navigate into the root directory of the project and execute *./gradlew build*.

+## Use the command-line interface

 ### Set the required environment variables
 Navigate into the project's root directory and execute *source nfvo.properties*.
 A dialog appears and will ask you for some properties.

-## Openbaton Client usage
+### Openbaton command-line usage

     run a command: openbaton.sh command-name [arg-1] [arg-2] [arg-3]